 Russell has taught Cyber Law at the Belmont University College of Law and eDiscovery at the Nashville School of Law.
 He also holds a CIPP-US certification, a non-legal certification provided by the IAPP for information privacy professionals.

-Russell has co-chaired the Nashville Bar Association Federal Court Committee, participated as a member in the Tennessee Bar Association Leadership Law program, and was inducted as a Fellow of the Nashville Bar Foundation.
+Russell has co-chaired the Nashville Bar Association Federal Court Committee, is a Fellow of the Nashville Bar Foundation, and has been a member of a Federal Magistrate Judge Merit Selection Panel and of the Tennessee Bar Association Leadership Law program.
 Earlier in his career, the Nashville Business Journal recognized Russell as one of Nashville’s Top 40 Under 40, and he was named a Mid-South Rising Star by Super Lawyers.
 He is AV Preeminent® rated by Martindale-Hubbell.

 Prior to joining Riley & Jacobson, Russell served as a law clerk for the Honorable Gilbert S. Merritt Jr. of the United States Court of Appeals for the Sixth Circuit.
 At Vanderbilt Law School, Russell was a member of the Vanderbilt Law Review, the Order of the Coif, and the Moot Court Board.
 He graduated Phi Beta Kappa from Georgetown University with a B. A. degree.